Garrison Keillor Accused Of 'Inappropriate Behavior,' Minnesota Public Radio Says

 "On the flight home, in a spirit of low comedy, Al ogled Miss [Leeann] Tweeden and pretended to grab her and a picture was taken.
 Eleven years later, a talk show host in LA, she goes public, and there is talk of resignation.
 This is pure absurdity, and the atrocity it leads to is a code of public deadliness," Keillor wrote.
 "No kidding."

-Keillor, who was never part of MPR's newsroom, openly supports Minnesota's Democratic-Farmer-Labor party and has personally donated thousands of dollars to Franken's campaigns, according to FEC data.
+Keillor, who was never part of MPR's newsroom, openly supports Minnesota's Democratic-Farmer-Labor Party and has personally donated thousands of dollars to Franken's campaigns, according to FEC data.

 But his column on Franken was not the first time Keillor has pushed back against criticism of sexual harassment.

-Howard Mortman, the communications director of C-SPAN, notes that in 1994 Keillor spoke at the Press Club in D.C. and said, among other things, " A world in which there is no sexual harassment at all is a world in which there will not be any flirtation."
+Howard Mortman, the communications director of C-SPAN, notes that in 1994 Keillor spoke at the National Press Club in D.C. and said, among other things, " A world in which there is no sexual harassment at all is a world in which there will not be any flirtation."
 The crowd was quiet.

 "A world in which there is no sexual harassment at all is a world in which there will not be any flirtation" -- radio humorist Garrison Keillor at @PressClubDC April 7, 1994... at 31:05 in this video: https://t.co/9ChxtCdZqD pic.twitter.com/nTtJXar3nK— Howard Mortman (@HowardMortman) November 29, 2017